graysonlee123/Vue-Subscription-Tracker/README.md

 To start vue webpack server, run `npm run dev` from the client folder.

 # TODOs
+[] Fix dates going back a day on save - maybe save in DB as Unix Timestamp and parse on front-end [] custom color picker
+[] custom date picker
+[] Add sorting to payments; maybe layout like TickTick's side menu.
+E.g. All, Today, This Week, This Month [] For All, add accordion button
+[] Year and day parsing for future payments
+[] No Subscription Found component
+[] account page - full screen route
+  [] settings page - integrate with account page
+[] Handle removing error on lost focus for an error'd field's input [] Integrate Tags
 [x] Empty dashboard
 [x] Update subscriptions in dashboard main component when a subscription is updated [x] reintegrate new subscription form
 [x] Make a proxy for server?
 For easier deployment
-[] Fix dates going back a day on save - maybe save in DB as Unix Timestamp and parse on front-end [] Year and day parsing for future payments
-[] Add sorting to payments; maybe layout like TickTick's side menu.
-E.g. All, Today, This Week, This Month [] For All, add accordion button
-[] No Subscription Found item
-[] account page - full screen route
-  [] settings page - integrate with account page
-[] Handle removing error on lost focus for an error'd field's input [] custom color picker
-[] custom date picker
-[] Integrate Tags
 [x] Delete subscription
 [x] Color the subscriptions in the dashboard accordingly [x] HTML escapes